|

 - Kenny Yap, CEO of Qian Hu Corporation

-- James Tan, Commissioner of Singapore Civil Defence Force
+- James Tan, former Commissioner of Singapore Civil Defence Force

 - Tan Swie Hian, famous artist